srobotta/moodle-database-presets/personel-list/README.md

 </div>

+Because of the small images there is a slight misplacement in the print preview, because the images are not upscalled.
+Your images should have at least a width of 300px and the same aspect ratio.

 Both, the header for the print output as well as the "Print" button are language dependent.
 The language is checked by the document language.
 If you do not need language dependent strings you may omit this logic and hard code the strings.
 Also, even the heading and the print button are